Basis sets¶

 coefficients (

-) – An array of coefficients, of arbitrary shape so long as the last axis has the same size asell_indices
+array) – An array of coefficients, of arbitrary shape so long as the last axis has the same size asell_indices, and ifindicesis None or greater than one, the first axis should have the same length asindicesindices (

 - Return type